stefphd/SBBMicro/README.md

 * `make doc` to build the documentation
 * `make cleandoc` to clean the documentation
 * `make help` to print the Makefile help

 \note The above commands can be also used at the same time, e.g. `make build doc` to build and generate the documentation.

+## MATLAB make

+As an alternative to `make` and `gencode`, the code generation, buiding and uploading may be also performed at the same time from within the MATLAB command window.
+This employs a MATLAB function name `make` in `./matlab-tool/`.
+The function must be used inside MATLAB with the following syntax:

+- `make all` or just `make` to generate code from the Simulink model, build and upload

+- `make gencode` to generate the code only from the Simulink model.
+Note that this corresponds to call `gencode` with no input arguments, i.e. the first `*.slx` file found is used

+- `make build` to build the code

+- `make upload` to upload the code

+- `make clean` to clean the build and cache directories

+- `make remake` to clean, build and upload the code

+- `make rebuild` to clean and rebuild

+- `make doc` to build the documentation

+- `make cleandoc` to clean the documentation

+- `make help` to print the help.

+\note Note that this function is in pratice a wrapper around the function `gencode` and the standard `make` commands.
+Therefore, the function usage is similar to that of `make`.

+\note The above commands can be also used at the same time, e.g. `make build doc` to build and generate the documentation.